Missing your trip already and dreading clearing out your luggage? We’ve got you covered with some tips to get you into the groove of unpacking.

 Time To Unpack

-3. Start With Laundry
+3. Start With Laundry & Sort Items

-When it’s time to unpack, clear your luggage out: clothes, souvenirs, everything.
 Toss the first load of dirty clothes straight into the washing machine, especially if you have damp bathing suits sitting in your luggage!

 For winter clothes, sort them out according to machine washing, hand washing, and dry cleaning.
 This will depend on their material, and what the care instructions on the clothing tags say.